 Our editors independently research and recommend the best products and services.
 You can learn more about our independent review process and partners in our advertiser disclosure.
 We may receive commissions on purchases made from our chosen links.

-Buy-now-pay-later (BNPL) apps let you get what you want today and spread payments out over time.
+Buy Now, Pay Later (BNPL) apps let you get what you want today and spread payments out over time.
 With a BNPL app, you can meet your current needs, stick to your budget, and avoid costly credit card debt.
 Many retailers accept these payment solutions, so chances are good your favorite merchant accepts at least one BNPL option.

-The best buy-now-pay-later services are widely accepted, simple to use, and let you shop interest-free.
+The best BNPL services are widely accepted, simple to use, and let you shop interest-free.
 They don’t negatively impact your credit score or charge exorbitant or hidden fees.
 Some even help you build your credit score and provide financial education resources.

 Best Overall : PayPal Credit

 - Credit Check: Hard pull

 PayPal Credit is our top pick because it’s accepted by millions of online merchants and offers a generous interest-free financing period.

 High late and returned payment fees

 PayPal Credit lets you shop online anywhere PayPal is accepted.
 Your credit line is connected to your PayPal account.
 PayPal’s Purchase Protection also covers you, so if there’s an issue with an order, the company can refund your money.